Naval Godrej

-Naval Pirojsha Godrej (1916-1990), fondly known as Naoroji, was born on 3 December 1916.
-The father of Jamshyd Godrej, the Managing Director & Chairman of Godrej & Boyce, Naval was the youngest son of Pirojsha Burjorji Godrej - an Indian industrialist who was the younger brother of Ardeshir Godrej, the founder of the Godrej Group.
+Naval Pirojsha Godrej (3 December 1916 – 8 August 1990), also known as Naoroji, was born on 3 December 1916.
+The father of Jamshyd Godrej, the managing director and chairman of Godrej & Boyce, Naval was the youngest son of Pirojsha Burjorji Godrej - an Indian industrialist who was the younger brother of Ardeshir Godrej, the founder of the Godrej Group.

 Early life

 Naval was three years old when his mother died.

 When their mother died, the children were sent to Karachi to be looked after by their grandmother.
 Naval studied at St. Patrick’s School in Karachi, followed by St. Mary’s High School - once they moved back to Mumbai (then Bombay).
 Naval had an extremely curious mind and few things thrilled him more than taking apart a watch and putting it together again.
 Pirojsha noticed this mechanical aptitude and asked Naval to come and see the factory during his holidays, after his matriculation.

 Naval joined the business straight out of high school.